amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 ![](D:\GitHub\Articulae\mds\images\ninja_preview_run.PNG)

-You should see a basic window popup
+You should see a basic window popup.
+As shown in below.

 ![](D:\GitHub\Articulae\mds\images\base_window.PNG)

-Since we have already imported our s niversal styling which makes our controls look like that of the windows Universal style, we can set a dark theme
+Since we have already imported our universal styling which makes our controls look like that of the windows Universal style, we can set a dark theme for window.

 > main.qml